mamer12/user-files-orginiser/README.md

 # Users Files App Documentation

 ## Introduction
 The Users Files app is a Laravel application designed following the MVC (Model-View-Controller) pattern.
 It allows managing users and their associated files.
-This documentation provides an overview of the app's endpoints, their expected responses, and an SQL query with explanations.
+This documentation provides an overview of the app's endpoints, their expected responses.

 ## Endpoints